roc-lang/examples/examples/PatternMatching/README.md

     _ -> Other
 ```
-Note that this specific snippet would not typecheck because it uses lists of different types.
+Note: this specific snippet would not typecheck because it uses lists of different types.
 This is just meant to be a compact overview.
 See the code section below for valid Roc.

 ## Code